kbanner14/MApp-Rpackage/MApp/README.md

 # Load `{MAPP}`

-`MAPP` is not currently availble on CRAN, so it must be installed from GitHub or loaded from your local disk.
+`MAPP` is not currently available on CRAN, so it must be installed from GitHub or loaded from your local disk.
 The package, `devtools` is necessary for both installs.
 To install `devtools`, run `install.packages("devtools")`.

 ## GitHub Install
 1. Install the latest version of `{MAPP}` from GitHub.